 Set your camera’s internal light meter to spot metering.
 This takes a light reading limited to a very small percentage in the camera viewfinder.
 When shooting concerts, you will often find yourself in a situation where the artist is lit by a spotlight and the rest of the stage is almost dark.
 When using spot metering mode, aim to place the artist’s face in the middle of your viewfinder and you’ll get the right exposure for it.
 When using the Matrix (or evaluative) metering setting, the camera will take a light reading at several points in the scene and you’ll probably get overexposed faces if the background is dark.

 The reason why we have to use the white balance setting is to get the colors in our pictures as accurate as possible.
 As you can imagine in concert photography, the light situation can be different within seconds.
 You can change the white balance setting on your camera to different predefined color temperatures.
 However, one of my concert photography settings is to keep the white balance on auto mode.
 You still have to ability to change the white balance setting afterward in post-production.

 7) USE AUTOFOCUS

-I always get the question from people asking which concert photography settings they should use.
-One of the question is: Autofocus or manual focus?
-I love shooting old analog cameras and manually focusing is a breeze with a Hasselblad or a Mamyia.
+I always get the question from people asking which gig photography settings they should use.
+One of the questions is: Autofocus or manual focus?
+I love shooting old analog cameras and manually focusing is a breeze with a Hasselblad or a Mamiya.
 But not with our DSLRs.
 Therefore I definitely would not recommend to manually focus your lens at your first concert.
-Your camera might have some problems to autofocus in very low light situations, but still Canon and Nikon cameras/lenses do a great job.
+Your camera might have some problems to autofocus in very low light situations, but still, Canon and Nikon cameras/lenses do a great job.
 So, set your lens to Autofocus and forget the rest.